The ReUse People Of America

 Help Safeguard The Environment!

 Since 1993, architects, contractors, building owners and federal, state, and local governments have relied on TRP to keep reusable and recyclable building materials out of overburdened landfills.
-By de-constructing (instead of demolishing) a building, TRP is able to salvage up to 80 percent of the materials and channel them back into the marketplace through donations and sales at its network of retail outlets.
+When a building is de-constructed (rather than demolished), up to 80 percent of the materials can be salvaged and channeled back into the marketplace through donations and sales at TRP’s network of retail outlets.

 Houses Deconstructed for Reusable Materials

-TRP has deconstructed over 4,000 houses and other buildings to salvage reusable materials.
+Materials from over 4,000 houses and other buildings have been acquired and distributed by TRP to salvage reusable materials.
 This has prevented vast amounts of building materials from ending up in landfills.

 Tons of Waste Diverted From Landfills